Table of Contents

-Why Would Edtech Products Implement Google Classroom SSO?
+Why would your app implement Google Classroom SSO?

 Once the unverified user cap is passed, users will not be able to continue into the application at all.
 Instead, they will receive the following message.